BriansEmacs/insert-pair-edit.el/README.md

 (package-install 'ipe)
 ```

-3. And add the following to your `.emacs` file:
+2. Add the following to your `.emacs` file:

 ```
 (require 'ipe)
 (global-set-key (kbd "M-(") 'ipe-insert-pair-edit)
 ```

-4. You may also want to enable the `ipe` "Pairs" menu:
+3. You may also want to enable the `ipe` "Pairs" menu:

 ```
 (customize-save-variable 'ipe-menu-support-p t)
 ```

-5. And load the "example" modal PAIR mappings:
+4. You may also want to load the "example" modal PAIR mappings:

 ```
 (require 'ipe-html-mode)